FZJ-IEK3-VSA/pycallgraphix/README.md

 ## Detailed Example

-A detailed example of what can be created with callgraphwrapped was generated for one module of the House Infrastructure Simulator [(HiSim)](https://github.com/FZJ-IEK3-VSA/HiSim).
+A detailed example of what can be created with pycallgraphix was generated for one module of the House Infrastructure Simulator [(HiSim)](https://github.com/FZJ-IEK3-VSA/HiSim).

 ![](example/HISIM_Method_Pattern.png)